ImYasuf/VoidUi/README.md

 | `Name` | string | ✅ | Label shown in the sidebar |
 | `Icon` | string | ❌ | Emoji/symbol shown before the name |

+**Behaviour:**
-The first tab created is automatically selected.
+- The first tab created is automatically selected
+- Switching tabs uses a **slide transition** — the new page slides in from the right while the old one slides out to the left
+- The active tab shows a **prominent 3px left-side indicator bar** in the accent color

 ---